Match quarterly revenue misses estimates as Tinder subscriber growth slows

-Feb 4 (Reuters) - Match Group Inc missed Wall Street’s quarterly revenue estimates on Tuesday, as sequential subscriber growth on its popular dating app, Tinder, fell to its lowest in at least a year.
+(Reuters) - Match Group Inc missed Wall Street’s quarterly revenue estimates on Tuesday, as sequential subscriber growth on its popular dating app, Tinder, fell to its lowest in at least a year, sending shares down 10% after the bell.

 The online dating service provider also forecast first-quarter revenue in the range of $545 million to $555 million, below analysts’ average estimate of $562.2 million, according to IBES data from Refinitiv.